mozmark/WebRTC-codelab/README.md

 ### Explanation

-This code uses RTCPeerConnection to enable exchange of text messages.
+This code uses RTCPeerConnection and RTCDataChannel to enable exchange of text messages.

-A lot of the code is the same as for the RTCPeerConnection example.
+Most of the code in this section is the same as for the RTCPeerConnection example.
 Additional code is as follows:

     function sendData(){
       var data = document.getElementById("dataChannelSend").value;